simonhwk/simonkang.github.io/_pages/about.md

 I am a second-year MS student in Mechanical Engineering with a specialization in Robotics at [Columbia University](https://www.columbia.edu/).
 As a member of the [Creative Machines Lab](https://www.creativemachineslab.com/), I work under the guidance of Professor Hod Lipson and Philippe Wyder in the Robot Metabolism Group.
 Before joining Columbia, I received a Bachelor's degree from [CAU](https://www.cau.ac.kr/) and gained valuable industry experience at [Hyundai Motor Group](https://www.hyundaimotorgroup.com/main/mainRecommend), where I contributed to automotive projects for the brands Hyundai and Kia. **My work is dedicated to understanding the learning mechanisms of robots and developing innovative robotic solutions that serve society and assist individuals.**

-**Research Interests: Modular Robotics ·  AI ·  Robotic Manipulation and Control ·  Exo-Skeleton**
+**Research Interests: Modular Robotics ·  AI ·  Robotic Manipulation and Control ·  Rehabilitation Robotics · Exo-Skeleton**

 <!-- This is some random text -- this should change frontend.